signal18/replication-manager/README.md

 ```

 Leader Election Asynchronous Cluster can guarantee continuity of service at no cost for the leader and possibly with "No Data Loss" under some given SLA (Service Level Availability).
-Because this is not always preferable to perform automatic failover in an asynchronous cluster **replication-manager** impose some tunable settings to constraint the  architecture state the failover can happen.
-In the field, a regular scenario is to have long period of time between hardware crashes: what was the state of the replication when this happen?
-If was in sync the failover can be done without data lost, keeping that we wait for all replicated events to be applied to the elected replica, before re opening traffic.
-For reaching this state most of the time we advice usage of semisync replication that enable to delay TRX commit until the TRX events reach at least one replica.
-The "In Sync" status will be lost only passing a tunable replication delay.
-This Sync status is checked by **replication-manager** to compute the last SLA metrics, the time i can auto failover without loosing data and can reintroduce the dead leader without re re provisioning it.
+Because it is not always desirable to perform automatic failover in an asynchronous cluster, **replication-manager** enforces some tunable settings to constraint the architecture state in which the failover can happen.
+In the field, a regular scenario is to have long periods of time between hardware crashes: what was the state of the replication when this happens?
+If the replication was in sync, the failover can be done without loss of data, provided that we wait for all replicated events to be applied to the elected replica, before re-opening traffic.
+In order to reach this state most of the time, we advise usage of semi-synchronous replication that enables to delay transaction commit until the transactional event reaches at least one replica.
+The "In Sync" status will be lost only when a tunable replication delay is attained.
+This Sync status is checked by **replication-manager** to compute the last SLA metrics, the time we may auto-failover without losing data and when we can reintroduce the dead leader without re-provisioning it.

-MariaDB setting for semisync are the following
+The MariaDB recommended settings for semi-sync are the following:

 ```
 plugin_load = "semisync_master.so;semisync_slave.so"